How To Calm a Dog During a Storm [Easing Your Dog's Fears]

 Why Are Dogs Scared of Storms?

-For some dogs, the sound of thunder — as well as fireworks, gunshots, car exhausts popping, etc. — may be what upsets them.
+For some dogs, the sound of thunder — as well as fireworks, gunshots, car exhausts popping, etc. — may upset them.
 For others, it's the whole package: thunder, lightning, heavy rain, barometric pressure changes (which can cause slight discomfort in humans and pets), static electricity, and even the scent of rain coming.
 This combination can make for the perfect storm.
-Some dogs who already suffer from more general anxiety may feel worse due to the storm.
+Some dogs suffering from more general anxiety may feel worse due to the storm.

 Are All Dogs Scared of Storms?

 It may come as a relief to many pet owners that their dog isn't the only one suffering from anxiety.
 According to a study completed in 2020, about 70% of dogs suffer from anxiety.
-At least 30% of these dogs experience noise anxiety, including storm anxiety.
-Many dog parents believe that the sheer volume of thunder is what causes their dogs to become so upset.
+At least 30% of these dogs experience noise and storm anxiety.
+Many dog parents believe that the sheer volume of thunder causes their dogs to become so upset.

 Some breeds are also more prone to experiencing anxieties than others!
 Smaller breeds are usually much more nervous than larger dogs.
 It's also common for some pups to be pre-disposed to experiencing anxiety through genetics.
-This means that if their parents or other extended family were nervous in nature, they likely would be too.
+This means that if their parents or other extended family were nervous, they likely would be too.

 How Can I Calm My Dog During a Storm?